-Having only just opened on the 1st February 2012, there has been just a little buzz about the Her Maj: 60 Years of Unofficial Portraits of the Queen exhibition at The Cartoon Museum, but fortunately, thanks to an interview on BBC Radio 4, we heard about it and went over to take a look.
+Having opened on the 1st February 2012, there wasn’t that much of a buzz about the Her Maj: 60 Years of Unofficial Portraits of the Queen exhibition at The Cartoon Museum in the build up to the unveiling.
+Fortunately for us, and thanks to an interview on BBC Radio 4, we heard about it and went over to take a look.

-Though the museum itself isn’t one of London’s biggest, and the exhibition itself may not exactly look that big on first inspection, when you start to follow the collection of cartoons around the room you begin to get a feel for the huge scope of it.
-Each addition is lovingly accompanied with a little write-up about the history of the time of the cartoon, who the artist was and the publication it featured in, and just from these small fragments of information the last 60 years of British and global history comes to life in stunning detail.
+Though the museum itself isn’t one of London’s biggest, and the exhibition itself may not exactly look that big on first inspection, when we started to follow the collection of cartoons around the room we began to get a feel for the huge scope of it.
+Each addition is lovingly accompanied with a little write-up about the history of the time of the cartoon, who the artist was and the publication it featured in, and just from these small fragments of information the last 60 years of British and global history come to life in stunning detail.

-Entrance to the museum costs £5.50 for adults with £4 concessions, £3 for students with an NUS and free to Under-18s, Art Fund Members and Friends of the Cartoon Museum.
-The exhibition runs through until the 8th April 2012.
+Entrance to the museum cost £5.50 for adults with £4 concessions, £3 for students with an NUS and free to Under-18s, Art Fund Members and Friends of the Cartoon Museum.
+The exhibition ran through until the 8th April 2012.

-There are also a couple of events as part of the exhibition:
+There were also a couple of events as part of the exhibition:

 Persistent Reign: The British Royal Family in Cartoons 1952-2012

-Dr Nicholas Hiley, Director of the British Cartoon Archive looks at how the image of the Royal Family, and the Queen in particular, has evolved since the middle of the 20th century. £4.50, £3.50, £3
+Dr Nicholas Hiley, Director of the British Cartoon Archive, looked at how the image of the Royal Family, and the Queen in particular, evolved since the middle of the 20th century. £4.50, £3.50, £3

 Lèse Majesté: An Unofficial History of the British Monarchy

-Curator Anita O’Brien looks as the changing fortunes of the British Royal family in caricature from George III to Prince William and his new bride. £4.50, £3.50, £3
+Curator Anita O’Brien looked at the changing fortunes of the British Royal family in caricature from George III to Prince William and his new bride. £4.50, £3.50, £3

 Her Maj exhibition review: 4.4/5